2023 Big Ten tournament: Bracket, schedule, scores for men's basketball

-The 2023 Big Ten tournament is in Chicago from Wednesday, March 8 through Sunday, March 12.
-The winner earns the conference's automatic bid into the men's NCAA tournament.
+The 2023 Big Ten tournament was in Chicago from Wednesday, March 8 through Sunday, March 12.
+Purdue earned the conference's automatic bid into the men's NCAA tournament.
 Follow along here all tournament for the bracket and updates.

 Last season, Iowa topped Purdue to win the tournament for the third time.